LGBTQ history in Singapore: Ban on sponsorships by foreign companies for events held at Speakers' Corner

 After Pink Dot SG events which attracted sponsorships from multinational companies such as Google, JP Morgan, Goldman Sachs, Apple, Barclays, Facebook, Twitter, Uber, Microsoft, NBCUniversal, Salesforce.com, Visa and General Electric, the Ministry of Home Affairs announced it would "take steps to make it clear that foreign entities should not fund, support or influence" events held at Speakers' Corner.
 The ministry said in a statement, "The Government's general position has always been that foreign entities should not interfere in our domestic issues, especially political issues or controversial social issues with political overtones.
 These are political, social or moral choices for Singaporeans to decide for ourselves.
-LGBT issues are one such example.
+LGBTQ issues are one such example.
 This is why under the rules governing the use of the Speakers' Corner, for events like Pink Dot, foreigners are not allowed to organise or speak at the events, or participate in demonstrations."

-In a letter to Home Minister K Shanmugam, Human Rights Watch said the ministry's statement sent a "discriminatory message" to Pink Dot’s corporate sponsors: "This infringes on rights to freedom of expression, which the Universal Declaration of Human Rights guarantees to 'everyone', and pressures corporations to act in contravention of their responsibilities under the United Nations Guiding Principles on Business and Human Rights."
+In a letter to Home Minister K Shanmugam, Human Rights Watch said the ministry's statement sent a "discriminatory message" to Pink Dot's corporate sponsors: "This infringes on rights to freedom of expression, which the Universal Declaration of Human Rights guarantees to 'everyone', and pressures corporations to act in contravention of their responsibilities under the United Nations Guiding Principles on Business and Human Rights."

-Threats to LGBT event
+Threats to LGBTQ event

 In the first case of its kind, a 36-year-old man Bryan Lim Sian Yang was charged in June 2016 with inciting violence after he logged on to an anti-gay Facebook group "We are against Pinkdot in Singapore" and wrote: "I am a Singaporean citizen.
 I am a NSman, I am a father.
 And I swore to protect my nation.
 Give me the permission to open fire.
 I would like to see these £@€$^*s die for their causes".
-Lim posted his comment on 4 June and it subsequently went viral after the 12 June Orlando nightclub shooting which killed 49 mostly LGBT victims, sparking a huge uproar.
+Lim posted his comment on 4 June and it subsequently went viral after the 12 June Orlando nightclub shooting which killed 49 mostly LGBTQ victims, sparking a huge uproar.
 Multiple police reports were filed and police seized his desktop, laptop and mobile phone as they launched investigations.
 Lim apologised, saying his comment was "taken out of context".
 "I did not mean physical bullets nor physical death," he wrote.
 "I mean open fire in debate and remove them from Singapore domestic matters."
 His employer Canon Singapore issued a statement denouncing his comment and said the company was "looking into this matter".
 Lim was eventually found guilty of making a threatening, abusive or insulting communication under the Protection from Harassment Act and fined S$3,500.